ChrisWebbDeveloper/cv/README.md

 As well as web applications, I have also designed and deployed hybrid applications (Ionic Framework) to work alongside these products, also using Angular.
 These skills I have gained have allowed me to work to mentor and pass on this knowledge to fellow developers in my team.

 This passion has also carried over to my personal projects, where I have pushed the boundaries of my knowledge.
-I have experimented with Laravel and SQLite to build a simple website backend, using React as a clean and user-friendly front-end.
+I have experimented with Laravel and SQLite to build a simple website back-end, using React as a clean and user-friendly front-end.
 I have worked with ASP.NET Core and C# to build workable web applications.
 I have also used Entity Framework in this to explore what is possible with building databases.
 This knowledge of C# and design practice I have also used to try my hand at game development, initially in Unity and now in Godot.

 Regardless of what I craft, I aim to bring the same passion for tinkering and problem-solving.